Day 2: Indiana

-We were driving along the Ohio River Scenic Byway when, all of a sudden, on the right I saw this abandoned grocery store.
-It was too late too stop, so I kept going, but for the next mile I had this very picture framed in my mind and was already visualizing the beautiful contrast of the green weeds with the red of the two vending machines and of all the other signs.
-After about a mile, I simply had to make a u-turn and come back to capture this image.
+We were driving along the Ohio River Scenic Byway when, all of a sudden, I notice this abandoned grocery store.
+It was too late too stop, so I kept going, but for the next few minutes I had this very picture framed in my mind, with the beautiful contrast of the green weeds with the reds and blues of the two vending machines and of all the other signs.
+It took me about a mile to decide that I had to make a u-turn and drive back to capture this image.

-A little before lunch time we drove through Rising Sun, a nice small town on the western side of the Ohio River.
+A little before lunch time we drove through Rising Sun, a quiet town on the western side of the Ohio River.
 We stopped on Main Street and took a brief walk.

 Once it started drizzling, we went back to car and drove to Madison, where we stopped at the Sweet Kernel to enjoy a delicious burger and a soda, fully immersed in the colorful experience of this nice little diner.

-Therefore, it was with some excitement that, in the afternoon of the second day of our trip, we reached for the first time US 50 and followed it for a couple hundred miles, reaching our hotel, north of Evansville, IN, by dinner time, when the odometer read 995 miles.
+Therefore, it was with some excitement that, in the afternoon of the second day of our trip, we reached for the first time US 50, following it for a couple hundred miles, reaching our hotel, north of Evansville, IN, by dinner time, when the trip odometer read 995 miles.